staifmatej/bi-uos/notes/README.md

 ### `wc`

-**what it does:** It shows the count of lines, words and characters.
+**What it does:** It shows the count of lines, words and characters.

 **Counting lines/rows (-l)**
 ```bash